Rohitv0991/eCommerce-API/README.md

 ```
 http://127.0.0.1:5000/read/<column>/<value>
 ```
-In this API there are a number of ways using ehich a user can read the objects in the database, we will be discussing all of them one by one.
+In this API there are a number of ways using which a user can read the objects in the database, we will be discussing all of them one by one.
 #### a.
 View a Specific Product ####
 To do this we have to search for the specific product using its ID.
 ```python